 There are four main types of forecasts that revenue managers use: demand forecasts, strategic forecasts, revenue forecasts, and operational forecasts.
-The demand forecast informs the other three types of forecasts, which you can learn more about in the Rainmaker Guide to Hospitality Revenue Management.
+The demand forecast informs the other three types of forecasts, which you can learn more about in the Hotelier's Essential Guide to Forecasting.

 Demand Forecasting is one of the cornerstones of revenue management.
 It is critical for revenue managers to understand upcoming demand in order to project occupancy, revenue, and operational needs.
 Critically, demand forecasting predicts how many rooms would be booked on a given day if there were no constraints; this is often referred to as unconstrained demand.
 Constrained demand caps demand at on-hand room inventory.